edtadros/icloud-nosync/README.md

 - Unmarks items (removes the attribute) to resume syncing with --unset.
 - Prompts to create missing items (as a file or directory) before marking in non-recursive mode.
 - Supports multiple items at once (e.g., `nosync node_modules dist`).
-- Recursive search (--recursive or -r) to mark/unmark all matching items, with --directory (-d) for directories (prunes subdirs after marking) or --file (-f) for files.
+- Recursive search (--recursive or -r) to mark/unmark all matching items, with --directory (-d) for directories (prunes subdirs after marking unless --no-prune) or --file (-f) for files.
+- Verbose mode (--verbose or -v) to list processed paths.
+- Shows a spinner indicator in recursive mode to show activity.
 - Built-in help: Run `nosync --help` for usage details.
 - Safe and reversible: Use --unset to remove the attribute.
 - Uses full paths for commands to avoid PATH issues.